Franco Luambo: 1954–1957: Rise with LOPADI and OK Jazz formation

-During the latter part of 1955, Franco was part of Bana Loningisa ("children of Loningisa"), a loosely organized coalition of Léopoldville musicians that commenced collaborative efforts under the auspices of Loningisa.
-On 6 June 1956, at the bar-dancing venue "Home de Mulâtre", several musicians from Bana Loningisa, engaged by Oscar Kassien, who had become well-acquainted with performing at the O.K.
-Bar dance hall (named in tribute to its owner, Oskar Kassien), every Saturday evening and Sunday afternoon, concurrently with their weekday commitments at the studio, thus formed an orchestra that adopted the name "OK Jazz".
-The idea was conceived by Jean Serge Essous, who had found a better way to honor Oscar Kassien (later to become Kashama) for his laudable initiative in providing the group with instruments and the venue where it commenced.
-The newly established band, under the guidance of Oscar Kashama Kassien, initially had around ten musicians: Franco, Essous, Daniel Loubelo "De La Lune", Philippe Lando Rossignol, Ben Saturnin Pandi, Moniania "Roitelet", Marie-Isidore Diaboua "Lièvre", Liberlin de Soriba Diop, Pella "Lamontha", Bosuma Dessoin, before ultimately consolidating to seven for the solemn outing that took place on 20 June 1956 at Parc de Boeck (now Jardin Botanique de Kinshasa).
-While clarinetist Jean Serge Essous became the band's chief (chef d'orchestre), Franco emerged as a prolific songwriter; Essous called him a "kind of genius" for having written over a hundred songs in his notebooks then.
+In June 1956, several musicians from Bana Loningisa, engaged by Oscar Kashama Kassien, who had become well-acquainted with performing at the O.K.
+Bar dance hall (named in tribute to its owner, Kassien), formed an orchestra that adopted the name "OK Jazz", on the initiative of Essous.
+The newly established band, under the guidance of Kassien, initially had around ten musicians: Luambo, Essous, De La Lune, Rossignol, Ben Saturnin Pandi, Roitelet, Marie-Isidore Diaboua "Lièvre", Liberlin de Soriba Diop, Pella "Lamontha", and Bosuma Dessoin, before ultimately consolidating to seven.
+While clarinetist Essous became the bandleader (chef d'orchestre), Luambo emerged as a prolific songwriter; Essous called him a "kind of genius" for having written over a hundred songs in his notebooks by that point.